 ## [1] 3.216002e-05

-This is a two-sided P-value (no prior hypothesis which direction defines more extreme cases so we consider both directions) and gives here 2 x P-value from the one-sided test that would consider only one tail of the distribution.
-Typically, we consider 2-sided tests since we want to see whether there is any deviation from the null hypothesis no matter to which direction.
-One-sided test ignores the other direction and is conceptually applicable only rarely when we have a strong reason to pre-define the tail of interest, e.g., if we try to replicate a result from an earlier study.
+This is a two-sided P-value, where we make no prior hypothesis which direction defines more extreme cases and thus we consider both directions.
+This two-sided P-value gives here 2 x P-value from the one-sided test that considered only one tail of the distribution.
+Typically, we consider 2-sided tests since we want to see whether there is any deviation from the null hypothesis, no matter to which direction.
+The one-sided test ignores the other direction and is conceptually applicable only rarely when we have a strong reason to pre-define the tail of interest, for example, if we try to replicate a result from an earlier study.

 How small a P-value should be in order that we can conclude that the null hypothesis is not true?

 The short answer is that we cannot ever conclude truth based on statistics alone.
-And that even to properly quantify the level of evidence that the null hypothesis is true / not true, we would need other information in addition to the P-value.
+And even to properly quantify the level of evidence that the null hypothesis is true, we would need other information in addition to the P-value.

 However, P-value does provide some information and, very generally, smaller P-values are more evidence against the null hypothesis than larger P-values.
-This is linked to a technical term of statistical significance, which is used when a statistical test has produced a certain pre-defined level of evidence against the null hypothesis.
-Often this evidence is measured by the P-value where smaller P-values are interpreted as “more statistically significant” results.
+This has led to the use of the term statistically significant to indicate that the test has produced a certain pre-defined level of evidence against the null hypothesis.
+Most often the evidence is measured by the P-value where smaller P-values are interpreted to correspond to “more statistically significant” results.

 For example, based on the previous psoriasis-BMI example, we could conclude that there is a statistically significant association between psoriasis and BMI, at a significance level of 0.001, because the P-value was about 3e-5 < 0.001.
 The association is also significant at the level of 1e-4 (because 3e-5 < 1e-4), but not anymore at the level of 1e-5 (because 3e-5 > 1e-5).
-By far the most common significance level in medicine, and elsewhere in applied statistics, is 0.05.
-This is unfortunate, since a P-value around 0.05 is typically not at all strong evidence against the null hypothesis.
-This is a problem because it means that many “statistically significant” results from literature are actually false positives, where P-value simply has got below 0.05 “by chance” even though the null hypothesis holds.
-Note that the probability of having a P-value smaller than 0.05 “by chance” even when the null hypothesis holds is 5% or 1 in 20, so it indeed happens quite often just by chance even when the null hypothesis is true.
+By far, the most common significance level in medicine, and elsewhere in applied statistics, is 0.05.
+This is unfortunate, since a P-value around 0.05 is typically not yet at all strong evidence against the null hypothesis.
+This is a problem because it means that many “statistically significant” results from literature are actually false positives, where the P-value has got a bit below 0.05 simply “by chance” even though the null hypothesis holds.
+Note that the probability of having a P-value smaller than 0.05 “by chance”, even when the null hypothesis holds, is 5% or 1 in 20, so it indeed happens fairly often just by chance even when the null hypothesis is true.

-All thresholds for calling P-values significant (such as the commonly used 0.05) are arbitrary and they should be only one piece of evidence when we determine which hypothesis is the most likely to hold.
-A bad practice is to dichotomize P-values by only reporting whether they were “significant/non-significant” at a certain significance level rather than reporting the exact numerical value of the P-value.
-Unfortunately, the pursue of “statistical significance” is often so strong in medical literature that the other, often more important, aspects of the statistical analyses are not paid enough attention.
+All P-value thresholds for defining “statistical significance” (such as the commonly used 0.05) are arbitrary and they should be only one piece of evidence on a (long) path to determine which of the hypotheses is the most likely to hold.
+It is not a good practice to dichotomize P-values by only reporting whether they were “significant/non-significant” at a certain significance level, but rather we should always report the exact numerical value of the P-value to give more information to the reader.
+Unfortunately, the pursue of “statistical significance” is often so strong in medical literature that other, often more important, aspects of the statistical analyses are not paid enough attention.
 Partly this is because in order to get publications, one needs to find some “statistically significant” results.
 Consequently, there are a lot of published studies where P-value has just got slightly below 0.05, but when a similar experiment is repeated again, no supporting evidence for the claimed result can be found, possibly because the results was a false positive in the first place.

-Another important aspect in medical field is that even if there is a true statistically significant effect, it may not be significant for clinical practice: https://www.students4bestevidence.net/statistical-significance-vs-clinical-significance/.
+Another important aspect in the medical field is that even if there is a true statistically significant association, it may not be significant for clinical practice for example because its magnitude is so small: https://www.students4bestevidence.net/statistical-significance-vs-clinical-significance/.

-Statistical significance at level \(\alpha\) is a technical term that is used when the P-value falls below a pre-defined significance level \(\alpha\), but it does not conclusively show that the null hypothesis does not hold, and P-values should be reported as they are, not dichotomize based on significance level.
+• Statistical significance at level \(\alpha\) is a technical term that is used when the P-value falls below a pre-defined significance level \(\alpha\), but it does not conclusively show that the null hypothesis does not hold, and the P-values should be reported as numerical values, not dichotomized into significant vs. non-significant based on the chosen significance level.

-IMPORTANT: P-value is always a probability under the null hypothesis of observing certain kind of data sets, it is NOT a probability about the null hypothesis itself.
+NOTE: P-value is always a probability under the null hypothesis of observing certain kind of data sets, it is NOT a probability about the null hypothesis itself.
 Thus, based on the P-value alone, you cannot say what is the probability that the null hypothesis holds.
-All you can say with the P-value is that if the null hypothesis holds, then the probability of getting data like these or even more extreme, is given by the P-value.
+All you can say with the P-value is that if the null hypothesis holds, then the probability of getting data similar to what you have observed or that are even more extreme than you have observed, is described by the P-value.

 Null hypothesis is that 50% of the population of appendicitis cases in Meilahti Hospital are males.
 If we considered this setting as a binomial experiment, then given that we observe \(n\) patients, we would assume that the number of male patients among the observed patients would be distributed as Bin(\(n\), 0.5) if the null hypothesis holds.

-1. Over the last year, there has been 316 patients of which 180 women and 136 men.
-What is the P-value under the null hypothesis?
-Is the observed proportion of men statistically significantly different from 50% at significance level 0.05?
-Do you suspect a bias from 50%-50% proportions in the patient population based on this P-value?
+(2) Over the last year, there have been 316 patients of which 180 were women and 136 were men.
+What is the P-value of this observation under the null hypothesis of part (1)?
+Is the observed proportion of men statistically significantly different from 50% at a significance level of 0.05?
+Do you suspect a bias from the 50%-50% split in the patient population based on this P-value?

 n = 316 # all patients